Identifying and Preventing Swarms

 What should I do when my hive is preparing to swarm?

 First, don’t panic!
 Everyone has a hive swarm from time to time.
 Though it does reduce the strength of your hive, a strong hive can bounce back quite quickly.
 Second, determine how close your hive is to swarming.
 The best way to tell this is by looking at the swarm cells in a hive and assessing the bee population.
 A hive normally swarms around the time swarm cells are being capped.
 This leaves a relatively short window to catch the hive before they swarm.
-If the swarm cells are capped, you don’t see your queen, they seem to have lost a lot of their adult bees, and you don’t see fresh eggs (newly laid eggs stand up straight in the cell and tilt over a bit more each day until day three, when they lay flat on the bottom of the cell and hatch into larvae), then the hive has already swarmed.
-If that’s the case, see “Post Swarm Hive Care.”
+If the swarm cells are capped, you don’t see your queen, they seem to have lost a lot of their adult bees, and you don’t see fresh eggs (newly laid eggs stand up straight in the cell), then the hive has already swarmed.
+If that’s the case, see “Post-Swarm Hive Care.”

-Assuming you caught the hive before they swarmed, here are your options:
+Assuming you caught the hive before they swarmed, here are some options:

-1. Split the hive.
+- Split the hive.
 This is the most effective way to stop a swarm.
 Once a hive decides to swarm, it’s really hard to change their minds!
-Splitting the hive into two or three new hives and giving each a frame with a swarm cell is not only a great way to create more hives but almost always shuts down their swarming impulses.
+Splitting the hive into two or three new hives and giving each a frame with a swarm cell is not only a great way to create more hives but almost always shuts down their urge to leave.

-2. Wipe out the swarm cells, and hope you didn’t miss one!
+- Wipe out the swarm cells, and hope you didn’t miss one!
 This doesn’t usually work very well.
-We beekeepers often miss a cell or the hive swarms anyway, even if you did wipe out all the cells.
+We often miss a cell or the hive swarms anyway, even if we do wipe out all the cells.

-3. Let them swarm.
+- Let them swarm.
 You can let nature take its course and try to catch the swarm and put it in a new hive.
 This can work pretty well, assuming they cluster where you can reach them.
+The problem comes in when they travel out of your reach or into a neighbors soffit!
 See “Catching Swarms.”

 This hive is a great example of what a hive that needs our attention to prevent swarming will look like.